enthought/distarray/docs/source/index.rst

 Python.
 It intends to bring the strengths of NumPy to data-parallel high-performance computing.
 DistArray has a similar API to `NumPy`_.

-The project is currently under heavy development and things are changing quickly!
+DistArray is ready for real-world testing and deployment.
+The project is still evolving rapidly, and we appreciate the continued input from the larger scientific-Python community.

 DistArray is for users who